REST (Representational State Transfer):

 REST has indeed impacted the website industry tremendously and today it remains one of the best applications, used for structural style.

 The overall purpose of REST is, to create an architectural model, for how the World Wide Web should and still works today.

-REST is useful today, because it helps identify problems with the Internet and, ensure that newly developed protocol extensions are within the rules, which make the Internet resourceful.
+REST is useful today because it helps identify problems with the Internet.
+Ensure that newly developed protocol extensions are within the rules, which make the Internet resourceful.

 Finally REST was also developed to ensure that there are many solutions to one problem, if a major problem is identified with the Internet.

 REST Played A Role In The Design of The Internet